-The 1910 Census shows us that the family were still living in Normania Township and that there had been some additions to the family, namely Mark E. age 10, Mary A. age 8, Ivan S. age 5, Francis H. age 1 and a hired man named Charles Sheiles age 23 plus Grandfather James McGowan age 69 were also living at the property.
+The 1910 Census shows us that the family was still living in Normania Township and that there had been some additions to the family.
+These were children Mark E. 10, Mary A. 8, Ivan S. 5 and Francis H who was 1.
+Also listed in the household was a hired man named Charles Sheiles age 23.
+Grandfather James McGowan aged 69 was also listed on the census.
 William Lyle was 12 years of age and still living with his family.

-Unfortunately I cannot trace William Lyle in 1916, but the following photograph shows him with his younger brother in 1914.
+Unfortunately I cannot trace William Lyle in 1916, but one of the photographs below shows him with his younger brother in 1914.
+(Scroll down below the Google map).

-As shown on William’s Attestation Form, he enlisted into the 78th Depot Battery of the Canadian Expeditionery Force at Calgary on 4th February 1918.
+William’s Army records tell us that he enlisted into the 78th Depot Battery of the Canadian Expeditionery Force at Calgary on 4th February 1918.
 He gave his trade as Rancher and his father as Next of Kin.

 On 14th February during basic training in Canada, William was hospitalised for three days due to an accident with a horse.
 He was discharged three days later after having the nail on his big toe removed and was posted on light duties until it healed.